USDOT Number on Trucks: New Rules for Massachusetts Companies

 - The lettering must contrast sharply with the background surface (e.g. DON’T use black lettering on a dark blue truck or gray lettering on a white truck).

-How do I know if this new rule affects my company?
+How do I know if my truck use qualifies as “commercial” versus personal?

 How much time do I have to comply?